hypercore-protocol/hypercore-protocol/README.md

 If you don't specify a peer id a random 32 byte will be used.
 You can access the peer id using `p.id` and the remote peer id using `p.remoteId`.
+The peer id will be sent on handshake and can be used to identify the connection.

 #### `var feed = stream.feed(key[, opts])`